nginx-architects/njs-examples/module16.rst

-This njs code retrieves a token from the "/auth" location and then passes the token to a second subrequest of the "/backend" location.
+This njs code takes the "data" returned by the upstream server and uses the .toLowerCase() method to convert it to lower case.
+It then constructs a new response using r.sendBuffer() that is sent to the client instead.

 .. code-block:: js